getsentry/profiling-node/CONTRIBUTING.md

 Since we are using [`TypeScript`](https://www.typescriptlang.org/) and native node addons, you need to transpile the code to JavaScript and compile the c++ bindings in order to be able to run the addon.

-- `npm run build` will compile the c++ bindings and ts files.
+- `yarn build` will compile the c++ bindings and ts files.
-- `npm run build:lib` will compile only the ts files
+- `yarn build:lib` will compile ts files
-- `npm run build:bindings` will compile the c++ bindings
+- `yarn build:bindings` will compile c++ bindings

 ## Tests

 Tests are colocated with source files and should have a .test.ts suffix.
-The entire test suite can be ran using the `npm run test` command.
+The entire test suite can be ran using the `yarn test` command.

 ## Linting

-Similar to building and testing, linting can be done via `npm run lint` command.
+Similar to building and testing, linting can be done via `yarn lint` command.

 ## Considerations Before Sending Your First PR